faucetsdn/udmi/docs/metadata.md

 # Metadata Description File

-A device's `metadata.json` is a description about the device - a specification about how the device should be configured and expectations about what the device should be doing.
+A device's `metadata.json` is a description about the device: a specification about how the device should be configured and expectations about what the device should be doing.
 It is used to provide the basic information for registering devices in a IoT Core registry, generation of other template files (e.g.